civican/legisinfo/44-1/bills/C-69/bill_text.md

     any combination of corporations or trusts referred to in clauses (A) and (B); or

-    **if the person is**
+    if the person is

-    **an individual who is a citizen or permanent resident and** an owner of the residential property as a personal representative in respect of a deceased individual, or
+    an individual who is a citizen or permanent resident and an owner of the residential property as a personal representative in respect of a deceased individual, or

     a prescribed person. (**propriétaire exclu**)

   **(2)** The definition **ownership percentage** in section 2 of the Act is replaced by the following:

-    **ownership percentage**, in respect of a particular **person that is an** owner of a residential property for a calendar year, means
+    **ownership percentage**, in respect of a particular person that is an owner of a residential property for a calendar year, means

-    **if prescribed circumstances exist**, a prescribed percentage;
+    if prescribed circumstances exist, a prescribed percentage;

     if paragraph (a) does not apply, if section 4.1 applies in respect of the particular person, if the land registration system or other similar system applicable where the residential property is located does not separately indicate a percentage of the ownership in respect of the residential property for each capacity in respect of which this Act applies to the particular person as a separate person under section 4.1, if the particular person indicates a particular percentage in their return for the residential property for the calendar year and if the Minister is satisfied that the particular percentage reasonably reflects the particular person's percentage of the ownership in respect of the residential property, the particular percentage; and

-    **if paragraphs (a) and (b) do not apply,**
+    if paragraphs (a) and (b) do not apply,

-    if the land registration system or other similar system applicable where the residential property is located indicates that the particular **person** holds a percentage of the ownership in respect of the residential property, that percentage,
+    if the land registration system or other similar system applicable where the residential property is located indicates that the particular person holds a percentage of the ownership in respect of the residential property, that percentage,

     if the land registration system or other similar system applicable where the residential property is located indicates that a group of persons that includes the particular person holds a percentage of the ownership in respect of the residential property, that percentage divided by the total number of persons in the group, and

-    in any other case, the percentage **determined by the formula**
+    in any other case, the percentage determined by the formula

     is the sum of all percentages, each of which is a percentage of the ownership in respect of the residential property that is indicated in the land registration system or other similar system applicable where the residential property is located as being held by another person or a group of persons, and